• Skip to main content

 Written by Iman Abuzeid, MD

-Iman is the CEO and co-founder of Incredible Health.
-A former medical doctor, she’s a McKinsey alumnus and led product management at health tech startups.
-She also fit in getting a Wharton MBA somewhere in-between.
-As CEO, she champions Incredible Health’s mission of helping healthcare professionals live better lives, and find and do their best work.
+Iman Abuzeid, M.D., is the co-founder and CEO of Incredible Health, the largest career marketplace for permanent healthcare workers, with the mission of helping healthcare professionals live better lives, and find and do their best work.
+The company founded in 2017, has raised $100 million from top venture capital firm Andreessen Horowitz and health systems Kaiser Permanente and Johns Hopkins, and is valued at $1.65 billion, making Iman one of the few CEOs to run a “unicorn” startup (a company valued at over $1 billion).
+Iman is an MD, and holds an MBA from The Wharton School of the University of Pennsylvania.
 Iman’s immediate family has 3 surgeons, and as a doctor herself, she understands the importance of choosing the right stepping stones in a clinical career.
 It’s what drives her belief in Incredible Health and its potential to reliably help clinicians manage their career.

 Read more from Iman